 Neurodiverse Families Group

-Rainbow Families is collaborating with Autism Spectrum Australia (ASPECT) to explore ways we can best support Autistic parents and parents of autistic children within the LGBTQ+ community.
+Rainbow Families is exploring ways we can best support Autistic parents and parents of autistic children within the LGBTQ+ community.

 A number of studies have shown that autistic people are significantly more likely than the general population to identify as lesbian, gay, bisexual, transgender, gender diverse or queer.
 Therefore the intersection with Autism shapes the life experience of many LGBTQ+ people.